-Below is a summary of ILSR involvement in regulatory dockets during 2018, including comments we’ve made and articles written, in order to increase transparency and accessibility of the regulatory process.
+Below is a summary of ILSR involvement in regulatory dockets in 2019, including comments we’ve made and articles written, in order to increase transparency and accessibility of the regulatory process.
 ILSR regularly files comments and tracks dockets that concern issues related to energy democracy, distributed generation, and otherwise improving access to clean energy.

 – – –

 Risks of New Utility Investments in Natural Gas Power Plants